vitiral/artifact_py/README.md

 parsing and exporting of json/markdown/etc.

 At the same time, this is not a strict rewrite.
 It is a reimagining and will probably guide the development of artifact 3.0.
+The primary differences will be:
-The primary difference will be the use of the new [anchor_txt] markdown attribute format, developed specifically for this project.
+- The use of the new [anchor_txt] markdown attribute format, developed specifically for this project
+- Removal of `.art/settings.toml`, replaced with an attribute block at the top of the root artifact file.
+- A few minor tweaks to simplify how artifacts are specified and linked.

 [artifact]: https://github.com/vitiral/artifact
 [anchor_txt]: https://github.com/vitiral/anchor_txt